5T33Z0/Clover-Crate/Boot/README.md

 Disables all hotkeys in the bootloader menu.
 The list of all hotkeys can be found by pressing F1 in the bootloader menu.

 ## Fast
+`Fast` is similar to setting `Timeout` to `0` but there are some differences:

-Skips the bootloader GUI and boots directly into the selected default volume instead.
-Reduces boot time but also disables any user interaction with the boot menu to change an operating system or change any other settings.
+- Skips the bootmenu GUI completely &rarr; No user interaction with the boot menu to change the OS or any settings is possible
+- Boots directly into the default/last used volume &rarr; no chance to switch the OS
+- Does not search for the best video mode

+:warning: Use with caution!
+Should only be used if macOS is the only OS on your machine.

 ## HibernationFixup
 Fixes hibernation on systems without native NVRAM support.
+To be used for [**Hibernation modes**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes) 25 and 3 with `Lilu.kext` and [**`HibernationFixup.kext`**](https://github.com/acidanthera/HibernationFixup).

 ## Legacy
 Legacy Boot.
 Necessary for running older versions of Windows and Linux.
 Depends on the hardware and the BIOS, so several algorithms have been implemented.